 - 1. Know and apply OHS legislation. - a.
 Promote health and safety awareness. - b.
 Implement the Division Health and Safety Program. - c.
-Report required injuries to WCB. - 2.
-Know, apply and maintain the GH's Health and Safety Program. - 3.
-Support the GH's Health and Safety Program. - a.
+Report required injuries to WCB. - d.
+Know, apply and maintain the Division Health and Safety Program. - 2.
+Support the Division Health and Safety Program. - a.
 Provide leadership. - b.
 Attend Health and Safety Meetings when requested or required; - c.
-Allocate sufficient resources to allow the school to meet its health and safety performance goals and objectives - 4.
-Encourage participation in the GH's Health and Safety Program. - 5.
-Ensure that information, training and assistance are provided to all supervisory staff in order to protect the health and safety of relevant GH's employees, students, contractors and visitors. - a.
+Allocate sufficient resources to allow the school to meet its health and safety performance goals and objectives - 3.
+Encourage participation in the Division Health and Safety Program. - 4.
+Ensure that information, training and assistance are provided to all supervisory staff in order to protect the health and safety of Division employees, students, contractors and visitors. - a.
 Monitor staff performance on safety related job tasks to hold them accountable. - b.
 Ensure proper Health and Safety training and awareness of employees. - c.
-Ensure unsafe conditions are reported and corrected. - 6.
-Actively participate in the GH's Health and Safety Program. - a.
-Attend meetings where safety is a topic when requested. - b.
-Review all inspection and investigation reports for their school. - c.
-Take part in formal work site inspections. - d.
-Ensure all school staff have proper well maintained tools and equipment, plus any other special protective devices and personal protective equipment as required by legislation. - 7.
+Ensure employees know and understand emergency response procedures. - d.
+Ensure unsafe conditions are reported and corrected. - 5.
+Actively participate in the Division Health and Safety Program. - a.
+Ensure that none of the Division's employees are subjected to or participate in harassment or workplace violence. - b.
+Attend meetings where safety is a topic when requested. - c.
+Review all inspection and investigation reports for their school/departments. - d.
+Take part in formal work site inspections. - e.
+Investigate incidents and occupational illnesses. - f.
+Ensure all school staff have proper well maintained tools and equipment, plus any other special protective devices and personal protective equipment as required by legislation. - 6.
 Perform tasks in a safe manner. - a.
 Demonstrate safe work practices daily. - b.
-Wear personal protective equipment, when required. - 8.
-Hold Principals, Associate Principals, and Managers responsible for their health and safety performance at work sites; - 9.
-Knowing and understanding their responsibilities under the Alberta Occupational Health & Safety Act, Regulation, and Code; - 10.
-A principal or their associate principle will participate in a minimum of two formal inspections annually; and - 11.
+Wear personal protective equipment, when required.

+- 7. Refuse unsafe work; - 8.
+Knowing and understanding their responsibilities under the Alberta Occupational Health & Safety Act, Regulation, and Code; - 9.
+A principal or their associate principle or manager will participate in the quarterly inspections; and - 10.
 Lead by example.

-1.2.4 Department Heads, Maintenance Supervisors, Construction Coordinator and Head Custodians (including all employees on

-Management/Supervisor Pay Grids)
+1.2.4 Department Heads, Maintenance Supervisors, Construction Coordinator and Head Custodians (including all employees on Management/Supervisor Pay Grids)